Hedgehope Hill

 Hedgehope Hill is a mountain in the Cheviot Hills of north Northumberland in northeast England, and categorised as a Hewitt.
+It is the second-highest mountain in the area after The Cheviot itself.

 At a height of 714 m and a distance of about 3 mi from the Scottish border, it is best climbed from Langleeford in the Harthope Valley, over which it looms.
 The Harthope valley is accessible by a minor road from near Wooler to the northeast.
 A slightly gentler climb, though a longer distance, is from Linhope in the Breamish valley, approaching from the south east.
 An alternative route to the summit could involve a long day's climb of both the Cheviot and Hedgehope Hill, starting and finishing at Langleeford.
 It is a steep climb from any approach, best reserved for fitter walkers though the steepest inclines are not long in distance.

 Hedgehope has steeper sides than the taller but flatter-topped Cheviot and affords excellent views on all sides.
 On a clear day, views stretch to Blyth down the coastline up to 40 mi away.
+Conversely, the mountain can be viewed on a clear day from most areas of Northumberland and even as far south as central County Durham.